DavidFernandezUD/AI-Voice-Assistant/README.md

 to them.
 The listener will make use of a buffer to store and feed the audio signal to the model, and should be able to work with different hardware.

-Finally the command classification model will also consist on a LSTM, but with a softmax layer as output, since it will be doing multiclass classification in this case.
+Finally the command classification model will also consist on a CNN, but with a softmax layer as output, since it will be doing multiclass classification in this case.
 This model would only work after the previous model has detected the keyword, and it should stop listening after a command has been detected with enough confidence, or a certain ammount of time has passed without any command detected.